enix/konfplate/README.md

 ```

 ## todo
-- implement a the go templating language
+- implement a go templating version
 - implement a HashiCorp Vault client in order to mix local and vault based secrets

+## credits
+A bit thanks to the [envplate](https://github.com/kreuzwerker/envplate) project which helped a lot in building simple to use containers.